• Skip to primary navigation

 Yep!
 Start on the saute setting to get the onions, celery, and carrots cooking.
 Then add the remaining ingredients to the pot and give it a good stir.
 Cook on high pressure for about 12 minutes and then manually release the steam.
 Enjoy!

-How to Store Lentil Soup
+How to Store

-Fridge: Store this soup in a large container for up to 5 days.
+Fridge: Store this soup in a large airtight container for up to 5 days.
 It makes for a great meal prep for dinners or lunches.

 Freezer: You can totally freeze soup!
 Fill up a freezer friendly container with the fully cooked and cooled soup.
 Store it in the freezer for up to 3 months.
 To reheat from frozen, allow the soup to thaw in the fridge overnight and then heat in a pot on the stove over low-medium heat until warm.

 If you try these out, please leave a comment below!
 This provides helpful feedback to both me and other readers.
-And if you want more delicious, dietary friendly recipes you can subscribe to my newsletter and follow along on Instagram, Twitter, and Facebook!
+And if you want more delicious, vegan friendly recipes you can subscribe to the newsletter.
+Did you make these?
+Please tag me on Instagram, Facebook, or Pinterest!
+I love to see your creations!

 Prep Time: 10 minutes